Best Known For

 The steel companies responded by filing a suit against the government, and the case, Youngstown Sheet & Tube Company v.
 Sawyer (sometimes referred to as "The Steel Seizure Case") went before the Supreme Court.
 The Court found in favor of the steel mills, and forced Secretary of Commerce Charles Sawyer to give the mills back to the owners.
 Truman's handling of this dispute further tarnished his reputation with the American people.

 In March of 1952, Truman announced that he would not run for reelection.
-He gave his support to Governor Adlai Stevenson, the democratic nominee, though Stevenson was distancing himself from the president because of his poor approval rating.

 profile name: Harry S. Truman profile occupation: